 - Royal opera house muscat – this opera theatre has had many ballets and opera performances hosted within its stunning walls since it was opened in 2011.

-- Visit the beaches – with over 3000 meter (9843 feet) of simply amazing coastline, there are tons of pristine beaches to visit in Oman.
+- Visit the beaches – with over 3000 km (1865 Miles) of simply amazing coastline, there are tons of pristine beaches to visit in Oman.
 The pleasant yet warm winter weather is perfect for a stroll down the beach or enjoying a nice meal.

 - Tour castles – being one of the oldest countries in the Middle East, there are tons of castles and forts to be explored.